stadlmax/pyFIFOtax/README.md

 * IBKR export format is very extensive, it's possible that some rows are not processed.
 Always verify the results
 * Tax withholding calculation is not supported for dividends.
 Withheld tax will always be zero.

+## Schwab

+Export the JSON in the desired date range from History > Transactions > Export and select the JSON format, then start the `converter.py` script with argument `schwab`.

+Always inspect the results manually and copy only those values into the final spreadsheet which are verified!

+After inspection and curation of your actual list of transactions, you can run the usual report creation scripts.

+Note the following limitations:
+* To simplify things, any wire transfer is assumed to be an outgoing transfer to an account denoted in EUR and thus implicitly is assumed to be a currency exchange.
+If this is not the case or if the date of the transfer does not match the settlement date, please delete or correct the corresponding entries.
+* Schwab CSV converter was not tested with a fully upgraded account
+* Buy orders are currently not supported.

 # Further Use
 Since all the reporting is done in a very simple and quite naive Python implementation, one could easily use it to augment the data in other ways. `notebook_example.ipynb` for instance shows you how to retrieve certain results as `pd.DataFrame`.